gheeres/node-activedirectory/README.md

 * [underscore] - a utility-belt library for JavaScript that provides a lot of the functional programming support
 * [async] - Async utilities for node and the browser
-* [ldapjs] - a pure JavaScript, from-scratch framework for implementing LDAP clients and servers in Node.js
+* [ldapjs] - A pure JavaScript, from-scratch framework for implementing LDAP clients and servers in Node.js

 Installation
 --------------